CyberSunil/bucket_enum/README.md

-# AWS S3 Bucket Enumuration
+# AWS S3 Bucket Enumeration
 Find Secrets in the Cloud: A tool for S3 Bucket Enumeration

 💡 [Pre-Requisite]

-1. This tool requires boto3 and PIP.
+1. This tool requires boto3, PIP and Python.

 🌟 [How to Run/Use]